It Works Greens Review: Ingredients, Pros and Cons, Side Effects and Is It Worth It?

 Taste and Extra Ingredients

 The Greens Blend Orange product has only 2 more ingredients than the ones listed in the main ingredient panel.
 These are natural flavors and the mineral silica.
+Most customers reviewers seem to like the taste of Greens Orange the least, but it is also the most pure of the formulas without any sweeteners.

+It Works Greens Blend Berry flavor has malic acid, citric acid, silica, Rebaudioside A (which comes from stevia) and natural flavors.
 For taste, this Berry formula appears to be more popular than the Orange flavor with a lot of customer feedback saying it taste better.

 Chocolate flavored Greens Blend has an extra main ingredient in cocoa and additional additives of potassium citrate, natural flavors, sea salt, silica and Rebaudioside A (stevia).